PROFILE

 many business deals are concluded under

 nontransparent circumstances.
-A newly introduced
+A wage law now

-wage law now regulates separate wage levels for
+regulates separate wage levels for the

-the petroleum, private and government sector.
+petroleum, private, and government sector.

-There is little industry in the country, and
+There is little industry in the country, and the

-the local market for industrial products is
+local market for industrial products is small.

-of free enterprise and to promote foreign
+enterprise and to promote foreign investment but

-investment but has had little success in
+has had little success in creating an atmosphere

-creating an atmosphere conducive to investor
+conducive to investor interest.

-The Equatoguinean budget has grown enormously
+The Equatoguinean budget has grown enormously in

-in the past 5 years as royalties and taxes on
+the past 5 years as royalties and taxes on

 foreign company oil and gas production have